 And, that’s right!
 You just need to make sure to adopt a smart approach to this strategy.

-What do you understand by the above graphics?
+What do you understand from the above graphics?

 Mobile users are not used to paying for apps and so it’s unlikely that your app would be an exception.

-Today, users have become quite selective in their choice and they just have 4-7 daily apps active in their smartphone.
+Today, users have become quite selective in their choice and they just have 4-7 daily apps active on their smartphones.
 In such a scenario, if you make your app Paid, users are bound to look for a similar app available for free.

 So, the best choice is to offer your app for free without charging anything.
 Later, try to get maximum downloads as possible and look for other revenue options.

-In accordance with the SensoTower, the App Store and Play Store users have together spent $40 billion in mobile apps and games by the first half of 2019.
-So, its quite clear that there’s a huge app market that you would not like to miss out.
+In accordance with SensoTower, the App Store and Play Store users have together spent $40 billion on mobile apps and games by the first half of 2019.
+So, it's quite clear that there’s a huge app market that you would not like to miss out on.